Ireland's Fuel Protests Enter Second Day as Depots Blockaded and Dublin Brought to Standstill

 Fuel price protests entered their second day across Ireland on Wednesday, with demonstrators blocking fuel depots in Galway, Cork, and Limerick, bringing Dublin city centre to a standstill and causing severe disruption to public transport, emergency services, and commuters nationwide.

 Protesters, including farmers and hauliers, are demanding government intervention on soaring energy costs — including price caps on petrol, diesel, and kerosene — which they attribute to the closure of the Strait of Hormuz following the US-Iran conflict.
+Diesel prices have jumped by 28 per cent and petrol by 25 per cent since the crisis began, delivering a severe shock to an economy already grappling with a significant cost-of-living crisis.

 Background

-Fuel prices in Ireland have surged in recent weeks following the closure of the Strait of Hormuz, through which a significant portion of Ireland's energy imports pass.
-The government introduced a €250 million support package last month and cut excise duty on diesel by 20 cents and petrol by 15 cents until the end of May, but protesters say these measures are insufficient.
-The Irish Road Haulage Association (IRHA) has been in discussions with government representatives, but the grassroots protest movement has continued independently.
+The government introduced a €250 million support package last month and cut excise duty on diesel by 20 cents and petrol by 15 cents until the end of May, but protesters say these measures are wholly insufficient.
+The Irish Road Haulage Association (IRHA) has been in discussions with government representatives, though the grassroots protest movement — which the IRHA did not formally endorse — has continued independently, drawing in farmers, small business owners, and rural communities who say they are bearing a disproportionate share of the crisis.

 Key Developments

 On Wednesday morning, protesters re-established an "indefinite" blockade on both sides of O'Connell Bridge in Dublin, bringing O'Connell Street and the surrounding quays to a standstill.
 The Luas Green Line was partially suspended between St Stephen's Green and Dominick due to vehicles blocking the tracks, while Dublin Bus reported "very significant disruption" across multiple routes.
+Dublin Fire Brigade warned of significant delays in responding to emergencies.
+The Rotunda maternity hospital advised women not in their first pregnancy to arrive very early.

 Taoiseach Micheál Martin and Tánaiste Simon Harris condemned the protests as "wrong" and not in the national interest.
 Minister for Justice Jim O'Callaghan warned that those breaking the law would face consequences and emphasised the importance of keeping ports and fuel depots accessible.